Little Hunter Farm's Training Philosophy

 When is a rider ready to compete?

-Riders are able to compete at all stages.
+Riders are able to compete at all ages and stages.
 Most competitions offer classes for beginner riders at the walk/trot level, and continue through advanced levels

 What horse shows does LHF attend?